Robpennekamp/NaturalComputingProject/README.md

 # Natural Computing Project
 This project is based on the Artistoo.net framework.
 However, some code in the "artistoo-cjs.js" file is altered to better fit the project.
-The changed code has mostly to do with logging and when the simulation should stop. the changes can be seen below.
+The changed code has mostly to do with logging and when the simulation should stop.
+The altered code can be seen below.

 Logging:
 ```